-Under the project manager supervision, the successful candidate will interact extensively with other researchers in the group, as well as with researchers from other partners of the NOVAMAG consortium.
-External representation will involve visits to other partners organizations, as well as presentation of their scientific work at the project meetings and scientific conferences.
+Under the PhD and project supervision, the successful candidate will interact extensively with other researchers in the group, as well as with researchers from other partners of the international collaborations of the BCMaterials.
+External representation will involve secondments/visits in other research organizations, as well as presentations of their scientific work at the project meetings and scientific conferences.Personal Skills and Attributes.

 - Fluent English and good interpersonal and presentation skills are also required.